Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 - Month-over-month rolling average: up +11 to -3

 The regional average is more volatile than the ISM manufacturing index, but usually correctly forecasts its month-over-month direction.
-In February there was a strong positive spike, but in March this fell apart and by April the average was even more negative than during the Great Recession.
+In February, there was a strong positive spike, but in March, this fell apart, and by April, the average was even more negative than during the Great Recession.
 It has rebounded by more than half from its worst reading, but unlike many other measures, this still qualifies as a negative.
 It just means things are getting worse at a very slow pace.

 Employment metrics